krb5/krb5/doc/admin/database.rst

 There are several known restrictions in the current implementation:

 - The incremental update protocol does not transport changes to policy objects.
-Any policy changes on the master will result in full resyncs to all replicas.
+Any policy changes on the primary will result in full resyncs to all replicas.
 - The replica's KDB module must support locking; it cannot be using the LDAP KDB module.
-- The master and replica must be able to initiate TCP connections in both directions, without an intervening NAT.
+- The primary and replica must be able to initiate TCP connections in both directions, without an intervening NAT.